Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-migrate.md

 </MacWindow>

 :::success Good Practice
-It is good practice to keep the backups when asked to clear them (say `n`), test your Node's functionality to ensure you maintain full access to your Node's features, and then remove.
+It is good practice to keep the backups when asked to clear them (say `n`), test your node's functionality to ensure you maintain full access to your node's features, and then remove.

 Later in the upgrade process, after the migrator is completed, you will receive another warning from the upgrader asking you if you want to remove your backups.